 This easy woodworking project also requires nothing but wooden planks of the size you choose and wood adhesive.
 For the numbers or letters on the board, you can purchase one pack of them at your local hardware store or draw them on with paint.

-Show the little one what to do and what not to do, and the basics of using tools they’re not familiar with.
-It could also be useful to brush up on this information yourself.
+Showing them the basics of using tools they’re not familiar with could also be useful to brush up on this information yourself.

 We understand that as parents, you may feel the urge to do or even complete the projects for them.
 Take a step back and let your little one try!
 Allow them to do things in their own way and discover new methods to use on their own time.